Zeetox12345/beregnloenefterskat/cursorrules.md

 ## URL Naming Conventions

-Use kebab-case for job URLs, following the pattern:
+Use kebab-case for job URLs, using only the job title:
-- `[job-title]-loen-efter-skat`
+- `[job-title]`

 Examples:
+- `phd`
-- `phd-loen-efter-skat`
+- `bioanalytiker`
-- `bioanalytiker-loen-efter-skat`
+- `elevloen-sosu`
-- `elevloen-sosu-efter-skat`
+- `taxachauffoer`
-- `taxachauffoer-loen-efter-skat`
+- `jurist`

+Note: The previous convention of appending "-loen-efter-skat" to URLs is deprecated.
+All new job pages should use the simpler job title format for better user experience and cleaner URLs.

 ## Content Guidelines